Fanny Crosby: Crosby's process

 Crosby described her hymn-writing process: 'It may seem a little old-fashioned, always to begin one's work with prayer, but I never undertake a hymn without first asking the good Lord to be my inspiration.'
-Her capacity for work was incredible and could often compose six or seven hymns a day.
-Her poems and hymns were composed entirely in her mind and she worked on as many as twelve hymns at once before dictating them to an amanuensis.
-On one occasion Crosby composed 40 hymns before they were transcribed.
+Her capacity for work was prodigious, and she could often compose six or seven hymns a day.
+Her poems and hymns were composed entirely in her mind, and she worked on as many as twelve hymns at once before dictating them to an amanuensis.
+On one occasion, Crosby composed 40 hymns before they were transcribed.
 Her lyrics would usually be transcribed by "Van" or later by her half-sister, Carolyn "Carrie" Ryder or her secretary Eva C. Cleaveland, as Crosby herself could write little more than her name.
-While Crosby had musical training, she did not compose the melody for most of her lyrics.
-In 1903 Crosby claimed that "Spring Hymn" was the only hymn she wrote both the words and music.
+While Crosby had musical training, she did not compose the melodies for most of her lyrics.
+In 1903, Crosby claimed that "Spring Hymn" was the only hymn for which she wrote both the words and music.

 In 1906 Crosby composed both the words and music for "The Blood-Washed Throng", which was published and copyrighted by gospel singer Mary Upham Currier, a distant cousin who had been a well-known concert singer.
 While teaching at the NYIB, Crosby studied music under George F. Root, until his resignation in November 1850.

 In 1921, Edward S. Ninde wrote: "None would claim that she was a poetess in any large sense.
 Her hymns... have been severely criticised.
 Dr. Julian, the editor of the Dictionary of Hymnology, says that 'they are, with few exceptions, very weak and poor,' and others insist that they are 'crudely sentimental'.
 Some hymn books will give them no place whatever".
 According to Glimpses of Christian History, Crosby's "hymns have sometimes been criticized as 'gushy and mawkishly sentimental' and critics have often attacked both her writing and her theology.
 Nonetheless, they were meaningful to her contemporaries and hymn writer George C. Stebbins stated, 'There was probably no writer in her day who appealed more to the valid experience of the Christian life or who expressed more sympathetically the deep longings of the human heart than Fanny Crosby.'
 And many of her hymns have stood the test of time, still resonating with believers today".